 Section 2 of the Criminal Code which deals with defilement of girls less than 16 years old, “stipulates that a person cannot be convicted of the offense of unlawful carnal knowledge of a girl being of or above 13 years and under 16 years of age￼; or knowing a woman or girl to be an idiot imbecile, has or attempts to have unlawful carnal knowledge of her upon the uncorroborated testimony of one witness.”

 This is why girls shy away from telling their parents they’ve been defiled in Nigeria.
-For the offense of rape to be properly established, there must be corroborative evidence which usually comes from an eyewitness account or medical evidence.
+For the offense of rape to be properly established, there must be corroborative evidence that usually comes from an eyewitness account or medical evidence.
 As regards eyewitnesses’ corroboration, the law requires that such witnesses must have witnessed the actual penetration of the victim’s vagina.
-This can not always be the case, sometimes they are no eye witnesses.
+This can not always be the case, sometimes they are no eyewitnesses.
 And parents would rather silence the girls for saying that they were raped to avoid bringing ‘shame to the family’.
-Girls need to be confident enough to step forward and say they’ve been assaulted even without a testimony of one witness because most often than not, sexual violence takes place in secluded areas, where they are no witnesses.
+Girls need to be confident enough to step forward and say they’ve been assaulted even without the testimony of one witness because most often than not, sexual violence takes place in secluded areas, where they are no witnesses.

 Under Nigerian Laws in both section 357 of the Criminal Code and section 282 of the Penal Code, “A husband cannot be charged with marital rape.
 In a traditional setting, spousal rape is inconceivable.
 Once the marriage is subsisting and the wife has attained puberty then, any sexual intercourse with her is never rape.”
-But rape is defined as an unlawful sexual intercourse or any other sexual penetration of another person, by force, by a sex organ, or other body parts, or foreign objects, without the consent of the victim.￼ Going by this definition, a husband forcing himself on his wife especially when she has refused to have sex with him should be considered rape because sexual intercourse is supposed to be between two consenting adults.
+But rape is defined as unlawful sexual intercourse or any other sexual penetration of another person, by force, by a sex organ, or other body parts, or foreign objects, without the consent of the victim.￼ Going by this definition, a husband forcing himself on his wife especially when she has refused to have sex with him should be considered rape because sexual intercourse is supposed to be between two consenting adults.
 It amazes me that there is even a law that supports sexual violence against women in Nigeria.

 There is a movement going on on social media with the hashtag justice for Uwa Omozuwa, and Justice for Barakat Bello.
 Before this, on February 2, 2019￼, a 23-year-old woman was drugged￼ and raped by two men by two men in Nigeria.
 While social media rose up in support of the woman, others came up with various reasons why women get raped in Nigeria.
 The list included￼: wearing short skirts/revealing clothing, drinking alcoholic beverages, getting drunk, flirty behavior, promiscuous past, walking alone, going to a boys house, and being out of your house at night time.
 People say women who participate in any of these activities are welcoming the possibility of sexual assault.
 Men cannot control their reaction to women but a woman should learn to control herself.
 According to a House of Rep member, Ahmed Jaha, the body of a man is not wood, therefore women would learn to dress decently.